ElisJardim/project-3-/README.md

 ## Background

-Elisangela is going to Chicago in July 2023, so we as group decided to help her planning her vacation.
+Elisangela is going to Chicago in July 2023, so we decided to help her planning her vacation.

 ## Link to the Dashboard